 BATTERY LIFE -- PROBABLY EXCELLENT

-Although I haven't had the XHDATA long enough to determine battery life (and there is no battery meter, to speak of), battery life on this radio is probably good.
+Although when I started this article I hadn't had the XHDATA long enough to determine battery life (and there is no battery meter, to speak of), battery life on this radio is probably very good.
 A BL-5C lasts about 2-3 months in my Grundig G2 (that's with up to one hour of listening a night or morning), and the G2, like most digital portables, has a microprocessor that has a clock function, and even has a menu, and several functions related to the LCD readout -- all of which eat battery power, even when you are not using the radio.

 This XHDATA radio has no clock, no display function, no menu -- none of that.
 The microprocessor is more like a clock radio's: it just 'looks at' the buttons, controls the switches when the radio's on, tells the Si4825 tuner / DSP chip what to do, tells the MP3 player to run -- and that's about it.
 If you use headphones with your D-328, the battery should last a long time between charges.